 Font and Colors

 In the current logo, the designers emphasized the similarity of elements with the famous symbols of yin and yang, which complement each other, personifying harmony, balance, and changeability of everything that exists.
-Taking into account the specifics of the brand, one should not look for a philosophical meaning in the emblem itself.
+Considering the specifics of the brand, one should not look for a philosophical meaning in the emblem itself.
 This is just a good marketing ploy, an attempt to play up the letter “S” interestingly and create a memorable visual image.
-The S-shaped design is dynamic with gentle curves and perfect symmetry.
+The S-shaped design is dynamic, with gentle curves and perfect symmetry.

-Past versions (from 1980 to 2005) introduced the Icone Bold serif font.
+Past versions (1980 to 2005) introduced the Icone Bold serif font.
 After the redesign, the name of the supermarket chain is spelled differently.
 The current typeface is very similar to SoftMaker’s Limerick Serial Medium.
 It is grotesque with selectively sharpened edges.
-The letters are low contrast because all strokes are roughly the same thickness.
+The letters are low contrast because all the strokes are roughly the same thickness.